 One hundred kilometers west of Stockholm, in the forested suburbs of Västerås, you find Northvolt R&D – the cutting edge of Northvolt.

-Developed for exploring battery technologies and manufacturing techniques, and cell design concept validation, the cell output of the R&D facility is modest compared to the Li-ion gigafactory that Northvolt is developing in Skellefteå – but the facility is nevertheless a key component in the Northvolt’s strategy.
+Developed for exploring battery technologies and manufacturing techniques, the cell output of the R&D facility is modest compared to the Li-ion gigafactory that Northvolt is developing in Skellefteå.
+But the facility is nevertheless a key component in the Northvolt’s strategy.

-Outfitted with all the capacities necessary for Northvolt to develop, produce and validate Li-ion cells, the facility features a clean room for cell manufacturing and several laboratories for material and cell research and validation.
+Outfitted with all the capacities necessary for Northvolt to develop, produce and test Li-ion cells, the facility features a clean room for cell manufacturing and several laboratories for material and cell validation and research.

-The fully operational Northvolt R&D should not be confused with Northvolt Labs – a much larger manufacturing facility located just a few hundred meters away from R&D.
+The fully operational Northvolt R&D should not be confused with Northvolt Labs – a much larger manufacturing facility set to come online later this year, located just a few hundred meters away from R&D.

-The clean room of Northvolt R&D contains active material production, electrode production, pouch and prismatic cell assembly lines as well as equipment for cell inspection.
+The clean room of Northvolt R&D covers 215 square meters, and hosts active material production, electrode production, pouch and prismatic cell assembly lines as well as various pieces of equipment for cell inspection.

-A good amount of effort at Northvolt R&D is focused on work with small pouch cells – sample cells which are ideal for investigating results of methodical adjustment to fabrication techniques.
-Because of their size, using these cells enables us to test performance of active materials (found in anodes and cathodes) and other cell components in an efficient manner, whilst minimizing waste.
-Outcomes of research with small pouch cells then translates into development of full-scale prismatic cells.
+A good amount of effort at Northvolt R&D is focused on work with coin cells – small sample cells which are ideal for investigating results of methodical adjustment to fabrication techniques.
+Because of their size, using coin cells enables us to test performance of active materials (found in anodes and cathodes) and other cell components in an efficient manner, whilst minimizing waste.

-Every day, researchers at Northvolt R&D are pushing forward the boundaries of Li-ion battery technology with solutions which will power the vehicles, machinery and energy systems of tomorrow.
+Every day, researchers at Northvolt R&D are pushing forward the boundaries of Li-ion battery technology – advancing solutions which will power the vehicles, machinery and energy systems of tomorrow.